Learn the Binary Search Algorithm

 Binary search is an efficient search algorithm on a sorted array of elements.
-The binary search algorithm comes from a family of algorithms called divide and conquer, but the terminology isn't too important for this discussion.
-In this article, I want to convince you that you probably already use the binary search algorithm in your life.
+The binary search algorithm comes from a family of algorithms called divide and conquer.
+You probably already use the binary search algorithm in your life.

-Well, you know the words in the dictionary are sorted, so you open up the dictionary to somewhere in the middle.
+You know the words in the dictionary are sorted, so you probably open up the dictionary to somewhere in the middle.

 You see words on the page you opened up begin with the letter "G".
 Octothorpe cannot possibly be on any page earlier than the page with the "G" words.
 So you completely disregard the pages earlier than the one with the "G" words.

 What do you do next?
 You repeat the process on the remaining pages after the page with the "G" words.
 You keep repeating this process until you have found the page with "octothorpe".